 Watch how ButterflyMX works:

 Although apartment access control systems come in various shapes and sizes, some work better than others.
-So, an essential step for choosing the right system for your multifamily building is educating yourself on the different types of available solutions.
+So, an essential step for choosing the right system for your controlled access apartment building is educating yourself on the different types of available solutions.

 The five types of apartment access control systems commonly used today: